memtrip/eos-jvm/eos-core/README.md

 ```

 ## Key pairs
-EOS keypairs are generated using ECKey from bitcoinj, the private key bytes are
+EOS keypairs are generated using ECKey from bitcoinj.
-hashed using SHA256 and encoded in Base58.
 Creating key instances is a blocking
 operation, we recommend instantiating keys on a separate thread on memory
 constrained systems.